graphql-java-generator/graphql-maven-plugin-project/src/site/markdown/index.md

 When in server mode, the plugin generates:

+* The main class:
     * When in a jar maven project, the main class to start a Spring Boot application
     * When in a war maven project, the servlet configuration to be embedded in a war package.
 It can then be deployed in any standard application server
-* The declaration to [graphql-java](https://www.graphql-java.com/), which is the only GraphQL dependency.
-It's actually mandatory for any GraphQL implementation in Java
+* The declaration of all the [graphql-java](https://www.graphql-java.com/) stuff
-* The DataFetcherDelegate interface declarations for all the [Data Fetchers](https://www.graphql-java.com/documentation/master/data-fetching/), which is the graphql-java word for GraphQL resolvers.
+* The DataFetchersDelegate interface declarations for all the [Data Fetchers](https://www.graphql-java.com/documentation/master/data-fetching/), which is the graphql-java word for GraphQL resolvers.
-* The wiring of these Data Fetchers with the graphql-java
+    * The DataFetchersDelegate groups the Data Fetchers into one class per GraphQL object (including the Query and the Mutation)
+    * It contains the proper declarations to use the [DataLoader](https://github.com/graphql-java/java-dataloader) out of the box
 * The POJOs to manipulate the GraphQL objects defined in the GraphQL schema.
     * These POJOs are annotated with JPA annotations.
-This allows to link them to almost any database
+This allows you to link them to almost any database
     * You can customize these annotations, with the Schema Personalization file (see below for details)
     * (in a near future) It will be possible to define your own code template, to generate exactly the code you want

-In a near future, graphql-java-generator will also provide an implementation for the dataloader, which will improve performances, see [https://github.com/graphql-java/java-dataloader](https://github.com/graphql-java/java-dataloader).
+* All the necessary runtime is actually attached as source code into your project: the generated code is stand-alone.
+So, your project, when it runs, doesn't depend on any external dependency from graphql-java-generator.

-Once all this is generated, you'll have to implement the DataFetcherDelegate interfaces.
-The DataFetcherDelegate implementation is the only work that remains on your side.
+Once all this is generated, your only work is to implement the DataFetchersDelegate interfaces.
 They are the link between the GraphQL schema and your data storage.
-A DataFetcherDelegate implementation looks like this:
+As such, they are specific to your use case.
+A DataFetchersDelegate implementation looks like this:

 ```Java
 @Component